htilt/strabo/strabo/docs/sphinx_markup.rst

 2. Add filenames to ``index.rst`` under the main Table of Contents.
 3. Save changes.
 4. Type into terminal: ``make html``.
 (You can also type ``make clean`` to remove all of the previous _build files and ``make html`` to remake them.
 This is useful if changes aren't showing up, or if you have deleted a file.)
 5. Visit the page on your local server to see the documentation in HTML.
+The local documentation will be in ``/_build/html/index.html``.
+6. If everying looks right, push your changes to the master branch on GitHub.
+7. Read the Docs should automatically update the documentation.
+Check it `here <http://strabo.readthedocs.io/en/latest/>`_.
-6. Ta-da!
+8. Ta-da!

 Python